Calculating the angle between jet axes: Introduction

 There are several potential applications of the observables introduced in this work: First of all, by comparing parton shower event generators to our perturbative calculations and to data from the LHC, models of nonperturbative physics can be constrained, similar to e.g.~refs.~\cite{ATLAS:2011gmi,Hoeche:2017jsi} where jet substructure results were used to constrain the hadronization and underlying event contribution.
 This is particularly true for the angle between the standard and groomed jet axis, which is very sensitive to nonperturbative physics as it measures the soft radiation which \emph{fails} the soft drop criterion.
 Interestingly, for the observables considered here the (leading) nonperturbative component is relatively well understood as it is related to the nonperturbative part of the rapidity anomalous dimension in transverse momentum resummation.
 Indeed, various extractions are available in the literature~\cite{Landry:2002ix,Su:2014wpa,Bacchetta:2017gcc,Bertone:2019nxa}, and it was recently proposed that this evolution kernel can also be extracted from lattice QCD~\cite{Ebert:2018gzl}.
+Explicitly, our analysis predicts how the grooming parameters affect the nonperturbative part of the rapidity anomalous dimension on our observables, which can be compared to hadronization models in Monte Carlo parton showers.
 Moreover, we expect that the observables considered here will have important applications in heavy-ion collisions where jets are used as probes of the created hot and dense QCD medium~\cite{Andrews:2018jcm}.
 For example, the measurement of the angle between the groomed and WTA axis provides a handle on the soft radiation contained in identified jets in the large background produced in heavy-ion collisions.
 Since the different jet axes considered in this work exhibit a very different sensitivity to soft physics, these observables are ideally suited to quantitatively explore the effects of parton energy loss and jet broadening.

 The remainder of this paper is organized as follows.
 In~\sec{fac}, we introduce the different factorization and resummation formulae in physical terms, which are necessary for the calculation of the angles between the three jet axes.
 We present all relevant expressions and technical details for the three cases in~\sec{ST_WTA} to~\sec{ST_GR}.
 In~\sec{implement}, we discuss different aspects of the implementation in impact parameter space and describe our nonperturbative model (which we take from transverse momentum resummation).
 Numerical results for LHC kinematics are presented in~\sec{results}, and in~\sec{conclusions} we draw conclusions and present an outlook.